shivannis/xandr-docs-public/xandr-docs/articles/invest/modeled-audiences.md

 # Modeled audiences

 > [!NOTE]
 > This feature is currently in Alpha.
 It is still under development and may be subjected to changes without notice.
-To enable this feature, contact your Xandr Account Representative.
+To enable this feature, contact your Microsoft Advertising Account Representative.

 Modeled Audience is a feature available for Microsoft Invest that allows advertisers to take their first-party segments and expand them to similar users for targeting.
-For first-party seed segments, Xandr gathers auction data such as geographic information, device type, and inventory URL.
-Xandr uses this data and machine learning algorithms to find more users with similar characteristics as those within the first-party segment.
+For first-party seed segments, Microsoft Advertising gathers auction data such as geographic information, device type, and inventory URL.
+Microsoft Advertising uses this data and machine learning algorithms to find more users with similar characteristics as those within the first-party segment.
 These users are then added to the new modeled audience segment.

 ## Modeled audience requirements